osmbe/website/en/_posts/motm/2018-09-21-david-morais-ferreira.md

 ## Who are you?

-My name is David Morais Ferreira, I was born and raised in Luxembourg and I am currently finishing my master’s in Germany.
+My name is David Morais Ferreira, I was born and raised in Luxembourg and I am currently finishing my master's in Germany.

 ## When and how did you discover OpenStreetMap?